saz/puppet-limits/README.md

 ### Purge limits.d directory

-The class `limits` will purge the limits.d directory as default.
+The class `limits` will purge the limits.d directory by default.
-You can explicit change this with the parameter `purge_limits_d_dir` or just do not call the class.
+You can explicit change this with the parameter `purge_limits_d_dir`

 ```puppet
 	class { 'limits': }